What is a prepayment meter?

 If you apply and are eligible, all creditors are informed and must stop any collection or enforcement activity.
 You'll still need to keep making your regular payments if you can afford to.

 Suppliers must take all reasonable steps to avoid disconnecting an energy supply for debt.
-It should always be a last resort and avoided wherever possible.
 Strict rules apply.

 Suppliers cannot disconnect you if you: